PaulApivat/chain_data/README.md

 2. Need to use GROUP BY date (x-axis)
 3. If grouping by date, then the y-axis needs to be aggregated, COUNT or SUM
 4. For ERC-20 Tokens, query [etherscan.io](https://etherscan.io/) to reconcile contract addresses
+5. Joining two tables via UNION ALL and INNER JOIN

 ## Getting Data